 Keilor expects all families to meet their duty requirements.
 However we do understand that some families have some circumstances which makes meeting these requirements in the regular manner difficult.
-If that is you, please contact Allison McMenamin, email@example.com, at the earlist opportunity to discuss what alternative arrangements you could make.
+If that is you, please contact Allison McMenamin, firstname.lastname@example.org, at the earliest opportunity to discuss what alternative arrangements you could make.
 For example, some families find it easier to help out with set up or packup rather than helping out during the program.

 And if you have first aid qualifications or equivalent, please let Allison know - we are always looking for first aid officials.

 All athletes are expected to wear a centre teeshirt or top when competing on Saturday mornings or at regional events - photographs of these tops are shown below (note the optional crop-tops worn by some older girls).
 These tops cost betwen $30 and $35 to buy.

 These tops are to be worn with black shorts.
 In cross-country season, black long pants are commonly worn, and sometimes black long sleeved tops under the Keilor top.

 Besides the uniform top, athlete are also expected to wear two patches on top of the uniform, which recognises the support given to the sport by our major sponsors.
 These patches are also shown in the images immediately above.
 The Coles patch to be worn in the right hand corner, above the 'running man' logo, while the Subway name patch to be worn in the centre of the club uniform.

 Both patches are handed out at the beginning of the season.
 The Coles patch should be sewn on.
 The Subway patch is essential to our results system, and should be pinned on using safety pins (some parents use velcro).
 If you forget your Subway patch on a Saturday morning, you can get another one from the office.
 We will charge you $5 for this replacement, but we will then donate 100% of this to the Royal Children's Hospital at the end of the season